 Having trouble finding a landlord who will accept your housing voucher?
 You are not alone.
-Tips and tricks from readers who went on landlord searches and actually found one:
+Tips and tricks from readers who went on a landlord search and actually found one:

 First: Figure Out How Much You Can Spend

 🌸 If you are out looking for a house, the first thing you need to know is how much your voucher will pay for rent.
 The amount will be written somewhere in your paperwork, but it may be confusing or difficult to find.
 If you’d like to learn more: How Do Payment Standards and Utility Allowances Work?

 🌸 Update: We’ve been hearing back from many readers who say no one at their Housing Authority explained utility allowances, so they spent weeks looking in the wrong price range, or paying application fees at places that were then denied.
 If the landlord is not paying utilities, please make sure to deduct utility costs.
 See the link above for more information on how to do this.